European Defence Agency: Chief Executive

-As of 16 May 2025, Major General André Denk serves as Chief Executive of the European Defence Agency (EDA), becoming the first high-ranking military officer to lead the Agency since its creation in 2004.
+As of 16 May 2025, Major General André Denk is Chief Executive of the EDA, the first high-ranking military officer to lead the Agency since its creation in 2004.

-Before taking up the post, Denk served as EDA’s Deputy Chief Executive from February 2023, where he led initiatives on joint procurement of 155mm ammunition to support Ukraine.
+Before taking up the post, Denk was EDA’s Deputy Chief Executive from February 2023, where he led initiatives on joint procurement of 155mm ammunition to support Ukraine.
 His military career includes senior roles such as Director of Logistics at the EU Military Staff and Commander of the Bundeswehr Logistics School, alongside deployments under EU, UN, and NATO mandates in Bosnia and Herzegovina, Afghanistan, and Mali.

 He succeeded Jiří Šedivý, EDA’s Chief Executive from 2020 to 2025. Šedivý, a former Czech Defence Minister, was appointed on the recommendation of Josep Borrell, Head of the Agency.

 Directorates

 Since 2019 the agency has been reorganised into four directorates.

 Industry Synergies & Enablers Directorate

 The Industry Synergies & Enablers Directorate supports a range of activities critical to collaborative defence capability development in Europe.
 On top of leading the work on identifying, together with Member States, Key Strategic Activities (KSA) at EU level, the ISE Directorate is responsible for the effective engagement with industry across the agency's activities and in support of related priorities set by Member States.

 The ISE Directorate facilitates work to address the implications of EU legislation and policies for the defence sector: REACH, procurement, funding instruments and the analysis of developments influencing governmental and industrial stakeholders.